crawles/markdown_preview/test.md

 cols = ','.join(['age','sex','fare'])
 ~~~

 Finally, SQL code is executed with the %readsql cell magic.
-A browser notification will automatically appear once the query is finished.
+A browser notification containing the execution time and result dimensions will automatically appear once the query is finished.

 ~~~
 %%readsql df_result